andy-she-hoi/AWS-CICD/README.md

 Choose the Region.

-Choose the S3 bucket, for example, s3-website-ap-southeast-2.amazonaws.com (example.link).
+Choose the S3 bucket, _for example, s3-website-ap-southeast-2.amazonaws.com (example.link)_

 In Record type, choose A ‐ Routes traffic to an IPv4 address and some AWS resources.